Aeolian sound: Physical cause

 where $V$ is the air velocity, $D$ is the diameter of the cylinder, and $\mbox{St}$ is the Strouhal number, which has a value of about 0.2.

 Notable occurrences

 Aeolian sounds can be produced in the rigging of a sail-powered ship.
 The vortex trails produced as the wind passes over a rope produce a sound with a frequency that varies with the velocity of the wind and the thickness of the rope.
 Each doubling of the wind velocity results in an octave increase in the tone, allowing up to a six octave variation in a strong, gusty wind.
 Ships may also carry Helmholtz resonators that amplify these sounds.
-Aeolian sounds can also be heard among the openings in limestone cliffs.
+Aeolian sounds can also be heard among the openings in limestone cliffs, and from ends of, or openings in pipes.

-Some songs have been written to emulate these varying wind sounds, such as "The Winter Wind" by Frédéric Chopin or "Tempest" by Ludwig van Beethoven.
+Some songs have been written to emulate these varying wind sounds, such as the "Étude Op.
+25, No. 1 (the 'Aeolian Harp Etude')" and the "The Winter Wind" by Frédéric Chopin or "Tempest" by Ludwig van Beethoven.

 Aeolean sound was heard around San Francisco, California beginning June 5, 2020, as a consequence of high winds and new walkway slats installed on the Golden Gate Bridge.